harvard-nrg/python-workshop/docs/math.md

 b ** 2
 ```

-Not surprisingly `a + b = 11`, `a - b = -9`, `a * b = 10`, `a / b = 0.1`, and
-`b ** 2 = 100`.

-!!! info "Dividing two `int` types returns a `float` in Python 3"
+!!! info "Dividing two `int` types returns a `float`"
-    If you're familiar with other languages like C (or Python 2 for that matter)
+    If you're familiar with languages like C or Python 2, you might be
-    you may notice that Python 3 conveniently returns a `float` even though
+    surprised to find that Python 3 returns a `float` even when you
-    you're dividing two `ints`.
+    divide two `ints`.

 ## Exercises

 !!! tip "Exercise 1"
-    Feel free to play around with types and arithmetic expressions on your own.
+    Play around with types and arithmetic expressions on your own.
+Define
-    Define some variables, run some arithmetic expressions, and try to explore
+    variables, run arithmetic expressions, and explore what happens if you
-    what happens if you multiply a `str` with an `int`.
-Python is full of
+    multiply e.g., a `str` with an `int`.
-    surprises.